-Residence Life and Housing staff are open to discuss any personal issues students may have in relation to their housing assignment, and we will always do our best to find the right placement for every student.
-We acknowledge, however, that some serious conditions truly necessitate that certain accommodations be met.
-In these cases, we ask that students officially disclose this information to the College through the office of accessibility resources and services.
+Residence Life and Student Engagement staff are available to discuss any personal issues students may have in relation to their housing assignment, and we will always do our best to find the right placement for every student.
+However, we know that some conditions necessitate that certain accommodations be met.
+In these cases, we ask that students officially disclose this information to the College through the Office of Accessibility Resources and Services (OARS).
 This way, they can rest assured that their needs will be accommodated to the fullest reasonable extent in all aspects of their education.

-Residence Life and Bon Appetit (the provider for Hampshire's dining services) are happy to discuss the dietary preferences and restrictions of our students and prospective students.
-By contacting Hampshire's dining services, students may be directed to speak with the staff nutritionist to consider how Bon Appetit can meet their needs.
-Students requiring a specific diet due to a medical necessity should request accommodation through the office of accessibility resources and services.
+Residence Life and Dining Services are happy to discuss the dietary preferences and restrictions of our students and prospective students.
+Students requiring a specific diet due to a medical necessity should request accommodation through the Office of Accessibility Resources and Services.

 Students living in the mods whose food allergies or sensitivities will require changes in behavior on the part of modmates (ex: keeping a nut-free kitchen) should submit a Food Allergy Action Plan (available during the spring housing lottery), detailing the expectations of their living arrangement.

 Please contact the Housing Operations Office at email@example.com or 413.559.5453 with any questions.